Skip to content

 Key Lessons

-You still need to understand what you’re migrating, but you don’t need to remember:
+You still need to understand what you’re migrating, but you don’t need to remember exact API syntax, AWS CLI flags for Route53 operations, Cloudflare API endpoints, DNS record format specifics, or YAML workflow syntax.

-Goose discovered our infrastructure (Route53), analyzed the records, and executed the migration.
+Claude discovered our infrastructure (Route53) and analyzed the records.
+Goose orchestrated the execution with tool access.
 We provided the goals and constraints, reviewed the approach, and approved changes.

-Value: Reduces specialized knowledge requirement, eliminates manual typos, compresses migration timeline from 4-6 hours (planning + execution + validation) to 2 hours (review + approval).
+Value: Reduces specialized knowledge requirement, eliminates manual typos, compresses migration timeline from 4-6 hours to 2 hours.
+McKinsey research shows developers complete tasks up to 2x faster with AI assistance (2023).

 2. Pre-Validation Eliminates Risk